DataDog/documentation/content/en/service_management/service_level_objectives/_index.md

 The CSV Export feature is in Private Beta.
 Complete the form to request access.
 {{< /callout >}}

 The SLO CSV Export feature is available on the [SLO status page][2] once you switch to the "Weekly" or "Monthly" Calendar View.
-In these views, you can access the new "Export to CSV" option to download a CSV of your historical SLO data.
+In these views, you can access the new "Export to CSV" option to download a CSV of your historical SLO data with the following information:

-**Notes:**
+- SLO id, name, and type

-- The SLOs that are exported are based on your search query.
+- SLO tags
-- The Calendar View is supported for Metric-based and Time Slice SLOs.
-If you export any Monitor-based SLOs, only the SLO ID and name will be in the CSV (not the SLO’s status history data).
+- SLO target
-- There is a limit of 1000 SLOs per export.
+- Historical SLO status values

 {{< img src="service_management/service_level_objectives/slo-csv-export.png" alt="SLO calendar view" >}}